Crock Pot Thanksgiving Whole Turkey Recipe

 Also, I made turkey gravy from the drippings.

-Incidentally, this recipe really frees you up, so you’ll have plenty of time to make other sides like green bean casserole and sweet potatoes.
+Incidentally, this recipe frees you up, so you’ll have plenty of time to make other sides like green bean casserole and sweet potatoes.

 More Recipes For Your Thanksgiving Menu